MetricCalc

 CM to Inches

-Convert metric dimensions into inches for furniture, screens, clothing, and US-facing listings.
+Convert metric dimensions into inches for furniture, screens, clothing, product listings, and US-facing measurements.

 cm